neu-se/CS4530-Spring-2023/Assignments/revised-project-plan.md

   * Sprint 3: Mar 29-Apr 12

-Your work breakdown should take the format of a simple textual list.
+Your work breakdown may take the format of a simple textual list.

 **Mandatory update for all teams:** Even if your work breakdown is entirely unchanged compared to the preliminary plan, please be certain to include updates on all "sprint -1" tasks (those which were scheduled to be completed before the due date of this revised plan).
 Many teams included research/learning tasks in the first week to help inform the rest of the work breakdown: you should be certain to revise your work breakdown based on what you have learned so far.